iShares MSCI Canada Index

 Medium-term trend: [See EWC medium-term trend chart]

-A medium-term downtrend had started on January 5, 2018 at 30.60 and reached 25.76 on October 29, 2018.
-EWC lost 4.84 points, or 15.82%, in 42 weeks.
-The chart has formed a Rising Pennant chart pattern.
-The downtrend support line (29.77) is broken.
-Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.
+A medium-term downtrend had started on May 22, 2018 at 29.61 and reached 22.89 on December 26, 2018.
+EWC lost 6.72 points, or 22.70%, in 31 weeks.
+The chart has formed a Broadening Right-Angled, Descending Wedge chart pattern.
+The trend support level is at 21.87 and resistance is at 29.43.
+A Broadening Descending Wedge pattern is considered to be a reversal formation.
+It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
+Use the following link to access a Broadening Right-Angled, Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Right-Angled, Descending Wedge pattern in a medium-term trend.

 Weekly Technical Indicators: [See EWC weekly technical indicators chart]